d0m1987/d0m1987/README.md

 ### Hi there, I'm Domi 👋

 ## I'm a hobby programmer and totally interested in IT 🤓
-- 🐍 Since some years I'm totally into Python programming
+- 🐍 Since Python 3.2 I'm totally into Python programming.
 - 🤖 I really like to automate things, e.g. web automation
 - 🖥 Currently I'm trying to get more into machine learning